Sorry, you need to enable JavaScript to visit this website.

 DOEE is partnering with Destination DC to present the awards at Destination DC’s Sustainability Summit in March 2025.

 The application period opens December 1, 2024 and closes January 24, 2025.
-Please check back to apply.
+Please use the links below to see the questions and to apply for your category.

 Examples of Environmentally Sustainable Operations or Activities: